 The two formative works in the genre are The Collector (1965) and Hammer Films’ The Fanatic/Die, Die, My Darling (1965).
 In the former, shy Terence Stamp wins the lottery and buys a house where he imprisons object of his desire Samantha Eggar to make her love him.
 The film is centred in the quirky relationship that plays out between them.
 In The Fanatic, Stefanie Powers goes to visit her late fiance’s mother, a religious fanatic, only to be made a prisoner by her.
 The film is centred around her various attempts to escape.
 The two of these films formed the tropes that make up the abduction and imprisonment thriller.

 Some of the films like Mum & Dad (2008), The Loved Ones (2009), Hounds of Love (2016) and Pet (2016) move out beyond imprisonment to explore the perverse relationship between captor and captive.
-In Perfect Skin (2018), the captor even turns his captive into a canvas for his tattoo art.
+In Perfect Skin (2018), the captor even turns his captive into a canvas for his tattoo art, while in The Bad Man (2018) a couple are imprisoned by a deranged clown to be trained as sex slaves.

 The Factory (2012) and The Womb (2014) both feature women imprisoned and forced to bear children.
 In Demon Seed (1977), a super-computer decides to keep its creator’s wife a prisoner in order to impregnate her, while in Anything for Jackson (2020) a pregnant woman is imprisoned by Satanists who want to incarnate the soul of their late grandson in her child.
 On the other side of the coin was Amnesiac (2014) where an amnesiac Wes Bentley is held prisoner by Kate Bosworth who claims to be his wife and demands he give her a child.